Steema/Steema-BI-Samples/README.md

 ### What is TeeBI ?

-A simple class to implement in-memory database complex structures to provide:
+A simple class to implement in-memory database complex structures, to provide:

 - [Ultra fast](https://github.com/Steema/BI/tree/master/demos/delphi/vcl/Speed) speed (every column or field is a simple array)